 At 18, the bright student has the world at his feet.
 This year, he is head boy at Shelley College and has vowed to use his position to educate people about the disease which nearly killed him.
-When he was six, he was rushed to hospital twice with meningococcal meningitis and once with the more aggressive pneumococcal bug.

 After 11 years, George thought meningitis belonged firmly in his past.
 But this autumn (2011), his immune system came under attack again by pneumococcal meningitis.

 "I developed a really bad headache and hoped it would go away.
 When I was younger I began to recognise what a meningitis headache felt like, but as so much time had lapsed, alarm bells weren't ringing.

 I went to bed with a bad headache and then started being sick every half hour.
 I had a temperature but luckily my mum kept checking on me and when I then became delirious she called my dad into my room.

 The ambulance arrived and because of my history I was given antibiotics before we left the house.
 I think that is the reason I am still here now.
 The earlier you treat it, the more likely you are to be okay."